grumpyjames/birding-almanac/sites/Cliffe_Pools.md

 ### Cliffe Pools

 Large, low tech, low lying reserve.
-Spectacular gull numbers, Nightingale and the odd breeding attempt by Black Winged Stilts make the faff of getting here worth it.
+Spectacular gull numbers, Nightingale and the odd breeding attempt by Black-winged Stilts make the faff of getting here worth it.

 ### Getting there